QiangHHZ/Sanctions-Drought-Korea/README.md

 ## Installation Guide
 - Google Earth Engine: Requires registration with a Google account to enable access.
 No additional installation is needed for the cloud-based platform.
 - R v4.2.1: Install the required R packages using the `install.packages()` function.
-The full installation process typically takes less than one minute on a standard desktop computer.
+The full installation process may take anywhere from a few minutes to several tens of minutes on a standard desktop computer, depending on the internet connection speed.

 ## Instructions for use
 - Google Earth Engine: Directly accesses data from Google Assets, eliminating the need for local storage.
 Then run the code: *Drought assessment.txt* and *GPP series.txt*